Organisers Carp Championships CIC t/a BCAC.

 - The awards ceremony will take place at the event HQ at the time set by the organisers.

-- If any team is excluded from the competition no refund shall be given.
-If a team has to cancel their entry a refund will only be given if an alternative team can fill their reserved entry.
-If you fail to pay your required balance 28 days before the qualifier and without informing the organisers in writing then your full deposit will be lost.
-In the event of a notified cancellation an administration charge of £50.00 will be levied.
+- If any team/angler is excluded from the competition no refund shall be given.
+If a team/angler has to cancel their entry a refund will only be given if an alternative team can fill their reserved entry.
+Please see our T&C for any admin charges.

 - Fishery rules apply unless otherwise amended to for the purposes of the event by the fishery manager / organiser.
 Please make yourselves aware of fishery rules and adhere to them.